PowerShell/JEA/JEA Guide.md

 1. The path to the Session Configuration file.
 2. The name of your registered Session Configuration.
 This is the same name users provide to the "ConfigurationName" parameter when they connect to your endpoint with `Enter-PSSession` or `New-PSSession`.
-3. [Optional] A custom SDDL that defines access conditions for this Session Configuration.
-This is only required for scenarios like two factor authentication.
-Otherwise, PowerShell uses the "RoleDefinitions" field to determine access.
-See [this section](### On SDDL Generation and Maintenance) in the appendix for more information.

 To register the Session Configuration on your local machine, run the following command: